 INTRODUCTION

-Ensuring medication therapy occurs safely and to the maximum benefit of any given patient is of great interest to clinicians (Institute of Medicine 2007).
-One possible threat to patient safety comes from exposure to two or more drugs that are known to interact (i.e., potential drug-drug interactions or PDDIs) drug-drug interaction) While some PDDIs can benefit patients (e.g., by reducing the dose required for an expensive drug), PDDIs are more often a patient safety concern.
+Ensuring medication therapy occurs safely and to the maximum benefit for patients is of great interest to clinicians (Institute of Medicine 2007).
+One threat to patient safety comes from exposure to two or more drugs that are known to interact (i.e., potential drug-drug interactions or PDDIs), and could therefore lead to a clinically observable effect on the patient (i.e., an actual drug-drug interaction).
+While the effects that may occur due to exposure to some PDDIs can benefit patients (e.g., by reducing the dose required for an expensive drug), PDDIs are more often a patient safety concern.
 Clinically important events that are attributable to PDDI exposure occur in 5.3% - 14.3% of inpatients, and are responsible for up to 231,000 emergency department visits that occur each year in the United States alone (Magro et al. 2012; CDC 2012).
 A recent systematic review and meta-analysis of 13 studies conducted on 3 continents found the median rate of PDDI associated hospital admissions to be 22.2% (interquartile range 16.6 - 36.0%)(Dechanont et al. 2014).
-The broad concern about harm from PDDIs is reflected in the fact that PDDI alerting is a criteria included in the so-called Meaningful Use criteria for Electronic Health Records (CMS 2013; Ridgley et al. 2012), and population-based strategies for tracking exposure are promoted by organizations such as the Pharmacy Quality Alliance (National Quality Measures Clearinghouse 2015).
+The broad concern about harm from PDDIs is reflected in the fact that, in the United States, PDDI alerting is included in the Meaningful Use criteria for Electronic Health Records (CMS 2013; Ridgley et al. 2012), and population-based strategies for tracking exposure are promoted by organizations such as the Pharmacy Quality Alliance (National Quality Measures Clearinghouse 2015).

-Clinicians want to be effective at appropriately managing or avoiding PDDI exposure (Nabovati et al. 2017).
+Clinicians want to appropriately manage or avoid PDDI exposure (Nabovati et al. 2017).
 However, they often face barriers to these goals such as incomplete personal PDDI knowledge and PDDI alerts with poor specificity (Abarca et al. 2004; Van der Sijs et al. 2006).
-An awareness of the need for PDDI decision support prompts clinicians to use various drug knowledge resources.
+An awareness of the need for PDDI decision support prompts clinicians to use various drug knowledge resources including print or online drug information references, drug interaction checking tools, and alerting systems .
 However, poor specificity leads clinicians to be overwhelmed by PDDI information that is “difficult to retrieve, sort and digest into clinical decision making” (Bottiger et al. 2009).
-PDDI alerts are attributed to ‘over-alerting’ to such a degree that it often obfuscates the most important information, hinders the usability of the decision support system, and leads to clinician dissatisfaction (Böttiger, Ylva, et al. 2009; Payne et al. 2015).
+PDDI alerts are attributed to ‘over-alerting’ to such a degree that it often obfuscates the most important information, hinders the usability of the decision support system, and leads to alert fatigue and clinician dissatisfaction (Böttiger, Ylva, et al. 2009; Payne et al. 2015).
 Moreover, while many sources of PDDI evidence exist to help improve prescriber knowledge, they are not concordant in their coverage, accuracy, and agreement (Wang et al. 2010; Saverno et al. 2011; Ayvaz et al. 2015; Fung et al. 2017).

 Events that have led to the concept of a PDDI minimum information model

-New information regarding PDDIs is published every day in primary sources such as drug product labeling and the scientific literature.
-Food and drug regulatory agencies in the United States, European Union, and Japan have issued guidances to industry which recommend to drug developers that they communicate each marketed drug’s potential for involvement in drug interactions to clinicians through drug product labeling (Rekić et al. 2017).
-A PubMed search for publications indexed with the Medical Subject Headings keyword “Drug interactions” shows an average of 3,970 publications per year from 2000 to 2016.
-This means that the body of evidence about the PDDIs and the clinical implications of PDDI exposure is overwhelming and dynamic.
+New evidence regarding PDDIs is published every day in primary sources such as drug product labeling and the scientific literature.
+Food and drug regulatory agencies in the United States, European Union, and Japan have issued guidance recommending to drug developers that they communicate each marketed drug’s potential for involvement in drug interactions to clinicians through drug product labeling (Rekić et al. 2017).
+A PubMed search for publications indexed with the Medical Subject Headings keyword “Drug interactions” shows an average of 3,970 publications per year from 2000 through 2016.
+This suggests that the body of evidence about PDDIs and the clinical implications of PDDI exposure are overwhelming and dynamic.